oussema286/fordead_package/docs/user_guides/english/validation_tools/01_preprocess_obs.md

 - **obs_path** : Path of vector file containing observation points or polygons to preprocess
 - **export_path** : Path used to export the resulting preprocessed observation points or polygons
 - **buffer** *(optional)* : Length in meters of the buffer used to dilate (positive integer) or erode (negative integer) the observations.
 If None, no buffer is applied.
 Some observations may disappear completely if a negative buffer is applied.
-- **name_column** : Name of the column used to identify observations.
+- **name_column** (*optional*) : Name of the column used to identify observations.
 If the column doesn't already exists, it is added as an integer between 1 and the number of observations.
 The default is "id".

+#### OUTPUT

+The output is a vector file at **export_path** derived from the vector file at **obs_path**, with up to two modifications :
+- An ID attribute named after the **name_column** parameter is added, if not already present.
+- A buffer can be applied, positive or negative

 ## How to use
 ### From a script